 Graduate Course Schedule

-To view our Spring 2017 courses click here
+To view our Summer 2017 courses click here

 Graduate Assistantships provide approximately $15,000 per year plus 9 credits of tuition waiver per semester.

 - Master’s degree or a bachelor’s degree from an accredited university

 - A concise personal statement about your academic goals

 - Three (3) letters of recommendation, preferably by academics

 - GRE scores and when applicable TOEFL scores

 - Official Transcripts of all undergraduate and graduate level courses

 - Writing sample of no more than 30 pages